-Though this act provides provisions for a better position for the parents and elderly, there are some criticisms also.
 It is alleged that this Act is not easy to implement, there is no obligation on the state government to establish old age homes, there are no provisions for old age pensions, etc. Also, finding credible, willing, and able persons and NGOs for inclusion in the Tribunal is quite a task, the practicality of setting up the Tribunal itself becomes a challenge.

 The recent judgment by the court regarding the maintenance of the senior citizen’s act.